Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 ```

 First note that tokens should not start
-with numbers or dash character, and not
+with numbers or dash character.
-end with dash or period character.

 Second note that any space character in
 the middle of a token will break it